 To perform its role effectively, the Board draws on experts from a wide range of scientific disciplines.
 Members are generally appointed for 3 year terms.
 The dynamic nature of the membership allows the Board to better keep pace both with the field and changing sponsor needs.
-Current membership includes experts in such domains as cognition, human development, sensory sciences, social psychology, cognitive neuroscience, behavioral neuroscience, social neuroscience, medical ethics. evolutionary anthropology, and health psychology.
+Current membership includes experts in such domains as cognition, human development, sensory sciences, social psychology, cognitive neuroscience, behavioral neuroscience, social neuroscience, medical ethics, evolutionary and economic anthropology, and health psychology.

 |Member Spotlight: Read interviews with current and former BBCSS members|